-Theoretically, anyone could buy your house, even if it does need major repairs.
-Sellers are under no particular obligation to return their home to “like new” condition, and buyers do purchase “fixer uppers.”
+If you want to sell a house that needs repairs, you may wonder if anyone will buy your house in its current condition.
+Sellers are under no obligation to return their home to “like new” condition before selling, and buyers do purchase “fixer uppers.”

 You’ve probably seen the (largely unconvincing) real estate ads for yourself: